Environmental Impact Assessment

 Mine Site EIS

-The EIS identifies and assesses the potential environmental and social impacts of the project and provides management and control measures to reduce potential risks or impacts to as low as reasonably practicable and to an acceptable level, in accordance with legislative requirements, industry standards and TNG’s environment, community, and health and safety policies.
+The draft EIS identifies and assesses the potential environmental and social impacts of the project and provides management and control measures to reduce potential risks or impacts to as low as reasonably practicable and to an acceptable level, in accordance with legislative requirements, industry standards and TNG’s environment, community, and health and safety policies.
 Potential impacts have been assessed for water resources (groundwater and surface water), biodiversity (flora, vegetation and fauna), air and greenhouse gasses, noise and vibration, Aboriginal and historic heritage, socio-economics, human health and safety, waste management and rehabilitation and closure.

 Darwin Process Plant EIS

 An EIS for the Darwin Process Plant is currently being prepared.
 Specialist studies are being undertaken to identify and assess potential environmental and social impacts and to identify management and mitigation measures where necessary.
 As part of this work consultation will be undertaken with local communities and government agencies.
-The EIS is scheduled to be completed in late 2016.

 TNG will provide regular additional information, via this web page, about the environmental impact assessment and consultation process at each of the key milestones.